Question:Ai?? How should marketers approach mobile in 2012, and what should be considered before jumping into it?

 Ben Leftwich ai??i??
 Most importantly, all companies should have a mobile-optimized site.
 Period.
 If appropriate, consider investing in a dedicated mobile app as well, but only after you have spent the time to optimize your main site for mobile and tablets.
 Donai??i??t pay for any mobile traffic to your site (with PPC, mobile display) until you have a mobile site.
 When you do pay for traffic, make sure your mobile conversion process is a simple and streamlined as possible ai??i?? if you have 5 steps to check out on a desktop, slim it down to 1 or 2 on mobile.

-Jeff Quipp — Make sure your website(s) are optimized for mobile!
+Viagra Sublingual without prescription Jeff Quipp ai??i??
+Make sure your website(s) are optimized for mobile!
 Creating mobile-friendly versions of most websites is not expensive, so no excuses.
 Make sure the most pertinent information is front and center, as is contact information (location and phone number).

 That’s the right approach (testing), and testing is classic, conservative, successful ai??i?? not new at all.
 To be specific, if you’re not already segmenting your campaigns by “device” (keeping mobile out of your “desktop/laptop” campaigns), you should.
 If you haven’t done this, do a quick report by device and look at your CPA by device type.
 When you see that your mobile traffic consistently lowers your ROI, the answer to mobile is to get away from it.
 If you are segmenting your mobile traffic into separate campaigns, and you can see distinct, mobile-only CPAs, as you optimize, I bet you get rid of the traffic.
 Mobile’s not new.
 It’s a failed tactic ai??i?? for many reasons ai??i?? buy neurotin from the last couple of years.
 Dig in yourself ai??i?? the stats will tell the story better than I can.

 Mobile gets messier at the level of the website, as companies are splitting development time across desktop versus mobile versions of the website.
 Instead of fixing challenges on one consistent site, they’re repeating mistakes across two sites, trying to support mobile users that are much less likely to convert in a meaningful way.
-If there’s an app version of the site, now development is split three ways.
+If there’s an app version of the site, now development is Brand Viagra online split three ways.
 Itai??i??s good money after bad.

 Christian Arno ai??i??
 With smartphones expected to outsell PCs this year, marketers canai??i??t afford to ignore them.
 Companies should ensure their websites are optimized for mobile phones, or consider developing specially tailored mobile sites.